westplainsdev/quotes-on-demand/README.md

 # quotes on demand

-A fully featuerd application consuming and saving data to and from a third party API server.
+A fully featuerd VueJS application consuming and saving data to and from a third party API server.

 ![alt text](example.PNG "Vue / API Demo")